 How can Danish Technological Institute help you?

 Development of packaging and consulting in the field of optimized microwaveable food design:

 - Buns and sandwiches with crispy crust, soft core and properly heated fillers

 - Microwave bread baking

-- Crispy breaded filleted fish, chicken nuggets etc.
+- Crispy breaded filleted fish, chicken nuggets, spring rolls etc.

 - Pies and cakes with crispy golden-brown crust and sapful interior